Dolly Parton albums discography

 The albums discography of American country singer-songwriter Dolly Parton includes 49 studio albums, four collaborative albums, nine live albums, six soundtrack albums, one extended play and approximately 222 compilation albums globally.
-Popularly referred as the "Queen of Country" by the media, she is also widely recognized as the most honored woman in country music history.
+Popularly referred as the "Queen of Country" by the media, she was also widely recognized as the most honored woman in country music history.
 She has charted 25 Number One songs (a record for a female country artist), 41 Top 10 country albums (a record for any artist) and has sold more than 100 million records worldwide, making her one of the best selling female country artists in history.
 As of January 2022, Parton's catalog has amassed more than 3 billion global streams.

 Dolly Parton made her album debut in 1967 (she had previously achieved success as a songwriter for others), with her album Hello, I'm Dolly.
 With steady success during the remainder of the 1960s (both as a solo artist and with a series of duet albums with Porter Wagoner), her sales and chart peak came during the 1970s and continued into the 1980s; Parton's subsequent albums in the later part of the 1990s were lower in sales.
 At this time, country pop ruled the country albums and singles chart.
 However, in the new millennium, Parton achieved commercial success again.
-She has released albums on independent labels since 2000, including albums on her own label, Dolly Records.
+She released albums on independent labels after 2000, including albums on her own label, Dolly Records.